kendimuthomi/AirBnB_clone/README.md

 `(hbnb) destroy User 231hkjh2kh3l12`

-Use the same format for show
+Use the same format for show.

 To make it even fancier the () methods even accept the ids with/out the quotes and still works so:

 `(hbnb) User.show("231hkjh2kh3l12")`